 The National Culturally and Linguistically Appropriate Services Standards in Health and Health Care (Office of Minority Health, U.S. Department of Health and Human Services, n.d.) provide a framework for all health care organizations to best serve the nation's increasingly diverse communities.

-Clinical topic Portal pages include information regarding the impact of culture as it relates to specific clinical topics.
+Clinical issues Portal pages include additional information regarding the impact of culture as it relates to specific clinical topics.

 The Assessment Process